Evaluating Regular Path Queries on Compressed Adjacency Matrices: Implementation of the Boolean Matrix Algebra

 \section{Implementation of the Boolean Matrix Algebra}

 We now describe how the Boolean-matrix operations are carried out.
 To analyze the corresponding algorithms, we use $|M_{p}|$ as the number of 1s in the matrix, which is the number of edges with label $p$ in graph $G$.
-We represent each matrix $M_p$ using a $k^2$-tree of $O(\log |V|)$ levels, and each 1 in $M_p$ induces $O(\log |V|)$ 1s in its $k^2$-tree representation.
-We will use $v=|V|$, as well as $a=|A|$ and $b=|B|$ for the number of 1s in matrices $A$ and $B$.
-We assume $|V| = 2^i$, for $i \ge 0$.
+We represent each matrix $M_p$ using a $k^2$-tree of $\log_2 |V|$ levels, and each 1 in $M_p$ induces at most $\log_2 |V|$ 1s in its $k^2$-tree representation.
+As explained, per this representation we will assume $|V|$ is a power of 2.
+We will also use $v=|V|$, as well as $a=|A|$ and $b=|B|$ for the number of 1s in matrices $A$ and $B$.

-We implement $k^2$-trees, and thus bitvectors with $\rank$ support, from scratch.
-We store the bitvector as consecutive bits packed in a 64-bit-words array.
+We implement $k^2$-trees, and thus bitvectors with $\rank$ support, in C. We store the bitvector as consecutive bits packed in a 64-bit-words array.
 To support $\rank$ we store the cumulative sum of 1s up to every $s$th cell of the array.
 To save space, full 64-bit integers store the full sum only every $2^{16}$ bits, and the others are stored in relative form using 16-bit integers.
 To compute $\rank$ we start from the last recorded sum and use {\em popcount} on the full words until reaching the desired one, and a partial {\em popcount} on the desired word.
-Here $s$ is a space-time tradeoff parameter: we use $n/1024+n/(4s)$ additional bits of space for storing a bitvector $B[1\dd n]$, and compute $\rank$ in time $O(s)$.
+Here $s$ allows trading space for time: we use $n/1024+n/(4s)$ additional bits of space for storing a bitvector $B[1\dd n]$, and compute $\rank$ in time $O(s)$.
 We use $s=4$.

+In the sequel we describe how the different operations of the Boolean algebra are implemented on this representation.
+Transpositions are described immediately because they are incorporated to the data structure rather than executed as an operation; later we describe how the operations handle matrices marked as transposed.
+For every operation we also consider two aspects: (1) how to incorporate parallelism and (2) how to handle restrictions.

+Parallelism will be implemented with multithreading, but for simplicity it will be analyzed in the PRAM model of computation, assuming that the 1s are uniformly distributed on the matrices.\footnote{The actual multithreading adapts better to nonuniform distributions than our analysis under the PRAM model.} We will also assume that the number $p$ of processors is small compared to the number of the 1s and to the side of the matrices, which is realistic in multicore architectures.

+Restrictions indicate that we only want to retrieve a column or a row of the matrix after the operations, or even just a cell.
+A naive way to implement them is to first obtain the full matrix $M$ and then traverse the desired row or column.
+Yet, restrictions give an important opportunity of optimizing all the other operations.

+We show next how we extend $k^2$-trees to implement transpositions.
+Then, in Sections \ref{sec:sum} through \ref{sec:transitive-closure-implementation} we implement and analyze the main operations, namely sum (and relatives), multiplication, and transitive closure, respectively, on the extended format.

+Table~\ref{tab:times} shows the simplified time complexities we will obtain, and compares them with those of the baseline we describe in Section~\ref{sec:baseline} (which uses considerably more space).
+Note that the baseline time complexities are always smaller because $m \le v^2$.